This policy is established for the purpose of governing the presence of animals on campus.

 Section 504 of the Rehabilitation Act of 1973 (P.L.93-11)

 45 CFR Part 84

-Tacoma Municipal Code -- Title 17
+Tacoma Municipal Code-Title 17 (Animal Control)

-"Service animal" means an animal that is trained to do work or perform tasks for an individual with a disability, including physical, sensory, psychological, intellectual, or other mental disabilities.
+"Service Animal" means an animal that is trained to do work or perform tasks for an individual with a disability, including physical, sensory, psychological, intellectual, or other mental disabilities.

-"Owner" means any person having an interest in or right of possession to an animal, or any person having control, custody, or possession of an animal.
+"Owner/Handler" means any person having an interest in or right of possession to an animal, or any person having control, custody, or possession of an animal.

-"College facilities" includes all buildings and facilities in the possession or owned, used, controlled, leased or rented by the College, and agencies that have educational agreements with the College.
-Exemptions to this policy are allowed for college properties that are long-term leaseholds and occupied by agencies that are not affiliated with the College, i.e., Pierce Transit, Tacoma Area Coalition for Individuals with Disabilities (TACID), etc.
+"College Facilities" includes all buildings and facilities in the possession or owned, used, controlled, leased or rented by the college, and agencies that have educational agreements with the college.
+Exemptions to this policy are allowed for college properties that are long-term leaseholds and occupied by agencies that are not affiliated with the college, i.e., Pierce Transit, Tacoma Area Coalition for Individuals with Disabilities (TACID), etc.

-"College premises" includes all land and other property in the possession of or owned, used, controlled, or leased/rented by the College.
+"College Premises" includes all land and other property in the possession of or owned, used, controlled, or leased/rented by the college.